Doyle4/PPPwnUI-by-Aldo-Vargas/USB Drive (GoldHEN_v2.4b17.3)/payloads/README.md

 Insert the USB drive with the payload into the PS4 USB port 0, 1 or 2.

-Start PPPwn with the stage2 from USB Loader or NOBD tabs in PPPwnUI.
+Start PPPwn with the stage2 from USB Loader in PPPwnUI (NOBD is now handled by stage2 in USB Loader)

 ## Github Repository
 https://github.com/EchoStretch/ps4-hen-vtx